ch1ru/elemental-bitcoin/docs/wallet.md

 **Steps**

 - Hash the mnemonic using HMAC512 algorithm.
-This is known as a key stretching function, since it turns 256 bits into 512 bits
 - The passphrase is added as a key before hashing.
 This will act as a salt and make it impossible to get the master key from just the mnemonic
+- Perform 2048 iterations of this process
+- The result is hashed again with HMAC512 with the password "Bitcoin seed"
 - The left 256 bits of the 512 bit output will be used as the private key
 - The right 256 bits is the chaincode